Decorative Birdhouses – A Recycled Greeting Card Craft

 Press your paper template into the holes to make an indent.

-Use Mod Podge to glue the greeting card panel to the front of the birdhouse.
-To do this, coat the front of the birdhouse with Mod Podge and place your card panel.
-Make sure you coat the entire birdhouse front well, right to the edges.
+Use Mod Podge to glue the greeting card panels to the front of the birdhouses.
+Coat the front of the birdhouse with Mod Podge and place your card panel.

 Photo of Mod Podge being applied with a paintbrush to glue greeting card panels to the front of decorative birdhouses.